amitlan/website/_posts/2022-11-22-query-perm-check.md

 Nov 22, 2022

-In a previous [post](https://amitlan.com/2022/05/16/param-query-partition-woes.html), I described some performance problems when using prepared statements with partitioning that are caused by excessive locking of partitions causing a bottleneck as the number of partitions that the table has increases.
+In a previous [post](https://amitlan.com/2022/05/16/param-query-partition-woes.html), I described some performance problems when using prepared statements with partitioning due to excessive locking of partitions, causing a bottleneck as the number of partitions that the table has increases.
 I also mentioned a [patch](https://www.postgresql.org/message-id/CA%2BHiwqFGkMSge6TgC9KQzde0ohpAycLQuV7ooitEEpbKB0O_mg%40mail.gmail.com) that I have proposed to address that particular problem.
-The following graph shows a comparison of the TPS performance of `pgbench -T60 --protocol=prepared` with varying number of partitions, initialized using `pgbench -i --partitions=$count`, before and applying that patch.
-Note that I have set `plan_cache_mode = force_generic_plan` in postgresql.conf to ensure the benchmark measures the performance with cached generic plans.
+The following graph shows a comparison of the TPS performance of `pgbench -T60 --protocol=prepared` with varying number of partitions, initialized using `pgbench -i --partitions=$count`, before and after applying that patch.
+(Note:
+I have set `plan_cache_mode = force_generic_plan` in postgresql.conf to ensure the benchmark
+measures the performance with cached generic plans.)

 ![v16 prepared generic plan tps for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/unpatched-patch1.png)